fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 ```

 ## TIP

-If we want to add more workers in the future and did not save the join command generated by kubeadm during the init, here is how we can get the join command again
+If we want to add more workers in the future and did not save the join command generated by kubeadm during the init, here is how we can get the join command again.

 ```
 kubeadm token create --print-join-command
 ```

-If we made a mistake and want to start over the kubadm init, we can reset what was done and start over by running:
+If we made a mistake and want to start over the kubadm init, we can reset what was done and start over by running reset command.

 ```
 sudo kubeadm reset